elailai94/Pulsar-Test/README.md

 # Pulsar-Tests
 ### About
 This repository contains a program to measure the performance and scalability of [Pulsar](http://pulsar.incubator.apache.org/).
-It is written entirely in Java.
+The program is written entirely in Java.
+Pulsar is an open-source distributed pub

 ### Setup
 In a new terminal window, download the Pulsar binaries and install the packages by running: